Peter Skilling

 Position: Fragile Palm Leaves Foundation

-Peter's publications include numerous articles and several books, the most recent being Mahāsātras: Great Discourses of the Buddha (2 vols., Oxford, The Pali Text Society, 1994 and 1997) and the edited volume Wat Si Chum, Sukhothai: Art, Architecture and Inscriptions (River Books, Bangkok, 2008).
+Skilling's publications include numerous articles and several books, including Mahasutras: Great Discourses of the Buddha (2 vols., Oxford, The Pali Text Society, 1994 and 1997) and the edited volume Wat Si Chum, Sukhothai: Art, Architecture and Inscriptions (River Books, Bangkok, 2008).
+His most recent publications are Questioning the Buddha: A Selection of Twenty-Five Sutras (Wisdom Publications, 2021) and Buddha's Words for Tough Times: An Anthology (Wisdom Publications, 2024).
+A Chinese translation of the latter in forthcoming in 2026.